-- Send copy of Affiliate/Associate entrants to Affiliate/Associate secretaries to confirm they are registered. - Finalise timetable of events in consultation with OMA Director of Competition - Place final race number order - Update Hytek Meet Manager with the latest World Records or arrange to include in the Program Book - Place provisional timetable on Web.
+- Send copy of Member countries' entrants to Member countries' secretaries to confirm they are registered. - Finalise timetable of events in consultation with OMA Director of Competition - Place final race number order - Update Hytek Meet Manager with the latest world records or arrange to include in the Program Booklet - Place provisional timetable on Web.